cyber-dojo-tools/image_builder/README.md

 is the script (containing docker commands) which all the cyber-dojo-languages repos curl and then run as the only command in their .travis.yml file.

-There are two kinds of repos in the cyber-dojo-languages github organization, language repos, and testFramework repos.
+There are two kinds of repos in the cyber-dojo-languages github organization:
+- language repos
+- testFramework repos

 # language repos
 Contain a Dockerfile which installs the language.